lojaintegrada/admin-components/styleguide/README.md

 ### Bundle analysis

-Calculates the real cost of your library using [size-limit](https://github.com/ai/size-limit) with `npm run size` and visulize it with `npm run analyze`.
+Calculates the real cost of your library using [size-limit](https://github.com/ai/size-limit) with `yarn size` and visulize it with `yarn analyze`.

 ## Module Formats